crate/cloud-tutorials/docs/edge/index.rst

 In these tutorials, we first introduce the signup and configuration process for a local Kubernetes installation.
 Next, we explain the process end-to-end for using AKS and EKS services.
-Finally, we outline the installation method for some lightweight Kubernetes distributions, like K3s and Microk8s.
+After that, we outline the installation method for some lightweight Kubernetes distributions, like K3s and Microk8s.

+We also introduce a way to monitor you CrateDB Edge cluster in a visualization tool Grafana coupled with Loki and Prometheus.

 .. rubric:: Table of contents